Marpa, A practical general parser: the recognizer: is correct

 By the preliminary definitions, we know that \Vsym{token} is the same in both \Earley{} and \Leo.
-By the outer induction hypothesis we know that, for every traditional Earley item in the previous Earley set, there is at least one corresponding Marpa Earley item.
-Therefore, \Marpa{} performs its scan operation on a complete set of correct operands.
+By the outer induction hypothesis we know that, for every traditional Earley item in the previous Earley set, there is at least one corresponding \Marpa Earley item.
+Therefore, \Marpa{} performs its scan operation on a complete set of mainstems.